 Francis M. Naumann Research Collection for How, When and Why Modern Art Came to New York by Marius de Zayas, 1910–1936

-This collection centers on Marius de Zayas, an influential yet largely behind-the-scenes participant in the new avant-garde art scene in New York and Paris in the 1910s and early 20s; it was assembled by Francis M. Naumann for his How, When and Why Modern Art Came to New York (Cambridge: MIT Press, 1996).
+This collection centers on Marius de Zayas, an influential yet largely behind-the-scenes participant in the new avant-garde art scene in New York and Paris in the 1910s and early 1920s.
+It was assembled by author Francis M. Naumann for his book How, When and Why Modern Art Came to New York (Cambridge: MIT Press, 1996).